tze088/tp/docs/DeveloperGuide.md

 * `Email` — The email of the contact.
 * `Group names` — The group names of the groups which the contact is in.

 The fields can be edited when the user use the following prefixes: `n/`, `e/`, `p/` and `g/` respectively.
-Additionally, the prefix `g/` can be use multiple times in a single command to add the contact into multiple groups at a time.
+Additionally, the prefix `g/` can be used multiple times in a single command to add the contact into multiple groups at a time.

 <box type="info" seamless>